fbpx

 How do I buy tickets for The MOTH?

-Swallow Hill Music cannot guarantee access or tickets to the MOTH, and with its popularity, it is recommended to purchase tickets in advance.
-Swallow Hill does not facilitate a ticket waitlist or ticket resales for The MOTH.
-Patrons should review The MOTH’s policies and Frequently Asked Questions, or contact The MOTH directly with further inquiries.
+Swallow Hill Music cannot guarantee access nor tickets to The Moth StorySLAM, and with its popularity, it is recommended to purchase tickets in advance.
+Swallow Hill does not currently facilitate a ticket waitlist or ticket resales for The Moth StorySLAM.
+Patrons should review The Moth StorySLAM’s policies and Frequently Asked Questions, or contact The Moth directly with further inquiries.

 Can my child sit on my lap without buying a ticket?